 photo by Rita Taylor

-As a scholar-performer, Katelyn's research and live practice focuses on early generations of pianists, natural philosophers, and instrument builders from the eighteenth century; this includes John Field, Theresa Jansen, Sophia Dussek, John Broadwood, Thomas Young, and Gottfried Silbermann.
-She is particularly interested in the study of temperament, early piano construction, and the relationship of the keyboard to both environment and historical soundscape.
+As a scholar-performer, Katelyn's research and live practice focuses on early generations of pianists, natural philosophers, and instrument builders of the eighteenth century.
+She is particularly involved in the study of temperament, early piano construction, and the relationship of musical environment to historical soundscape.
 Her research has been published in Early Music, Eighteenth-Century Music, HAYDN, and Women and Music.
 Katelyn is also a member of the award-winning early music ensemble duo corvi, which specializes in the creative performance of repertoire from thirteenth to fifteenth-century Italy, Spain, and France.

 Katelyn's experimental practice focuses on semi-improvised music for organetto and electronics.
-She creates long-duration works in performance and explores live and digital manipulation of intervals and sequences in modified Pythagorean temperament.
+She creates long-duration works in live performance and explores acoustic and digital manipulation of sequences in modified historical temperaments.
 Katelyn is also an active performer and commissioner of new Canadian compositions for the harpsichord; she has premiered over 100 solo and chamber pieces, including recent works by Linda Catlin Smith, Tawnie Olson, and Anna Pidgorna.